yeshua453/website/docs/controls/textfield.md

 ### `capitalization`

-Enables automatic on-the-fly capitalization of entered text:
+Enables automatic on-the-fly capitalization of entered text.

+Property value is `TextCapitalization` enum with the following values:

-* `none` (default) - do not change entered text.
+* `NONE` (default) - do not change entered text.
-* `characters` - every entered symbol is capitalized.
+* `CHARACTERS` - every entered symbol is capitalized.
-* `words` - capitalize the first letter of every word.
+* `WORDS` - capitalize the first letter of every word.
-* `sentences` - capitalize the first letter of every sentese.
+* `SENTENCES` - capitalize the first letter of every sentese.

 ### `hint_text`